-Among the most often-asked questions heard at birdfeeding.org is, "Is baking bird seed to stop sprouting when it falls to the ground a good idea?"
+Among the most often-asked questions heard at birdfeeding.org is, "Is baking bird seed or microwaving it to stop sprouting when it falls to the ground a good idea?"

-birdfeeding.org simply does not recommend baking seed because it may change the value of its nutritional content, which defeats the purpose of using it in the first place.
+birdfeeding.org simply does not recommend baking or microwaving seed because it may change the value of its nutritional content, which defeats the purpose of using it in the first place.

-According to Karen Burns at ETO Sterilization, Inc., in heat treatment experiments, conventional baking of sunflower seeds did not stop its germination.
+According to Karen Burns at ETO Sterilization, Inc., in heat treatment experiments, conventional baking of sunflower seeds did not stop their germination.

 Dave Dornacker at the Knight Seed Company added, "Sunflower seeds will dry out in the oven, and in the microwave all the oil that runs out will make a mess."